 They’re watching on the go too, streaming on the way to work, while chilling in the park for a picnic, even on the loo (gross but kind of understandable)…

-In the spirit of a streaming-filled summer, we’ve launched Go Binge, which allows you to stream your favourite shows and music without using up your data.
+In the spirit of a streaming-filled summer, we’ve launched Go Binge, which allows you to stream your favourite shows and music (and even use Snapchat) without using up your data.
 If you’re wondering what the heck Go Binge and bingeing is, look no further.

 So far, so amazing, right?
 Only we’ve also learned through our extensive research (cue lots and lots of series bingeing), that we’re developing some TV consumption habits that aren’t necessarily so good for us.

 Like forgetting to eat because we’re so wrapped up in a show (thank goodness for the plethora of food delivery apps out there), or creating some relationship rifts because of a (relatively recent) phenomenon that goes by two words: Netflix adultery.
 Which is when you watch your fave show ahead of your partner and then lie about it.